Usage βΊ Pre and Post Loader ScriptsΒΆ

 - Inserts a rule to drop TCP traffic to the port.

-- Extracts the port number
+- Extract the port number

 Add the code below to your new file /usr/local/include/csf/post.d/ports-blacklist.sh and save.